ANZ-UKRAINE COOPERATION FORUM

 • Roman Tkachenko — TENCORE, CBDO

-• Tom Mutch — The NZ Herald Journalist, Author ‘The Dogs of Mariupol’
+• Thomas Mutch — The NZ Herald Journalist, Author ‘The Dogs of Mariupol’

 • Valery Churkin — Head of the National Cybersecurity Coordination Center, National Security and Defense Council of Ukraine